nguyensjsu/sp19-202-spattern-marshals/README.md

 Command   - For implementing Start and Quit control for game.

-Observer  - To notify player activities to aprropriate component like ScoreBoard, HeathBar, Gameover Screen and Level Complete.
+Observer  - To notify player activities to aprropriate component like ScoreBoard, HeathBar, Gameover Screen, Level Complete and lucky power

 Decorator - Decorator pattern enables decorating any output depending on specified condition